 Do your nutrient clients eat mindlessly?
 From our underlying clean plate mentality, to dietary danger zones, to chicken wings, storage containers and taller glasses, help them discover strategies to incorporate mindful tactics to overcome barriers to losing weight and keeping it off.

 This topic will be food for thought for the advice you give your clients.
 As a dieting and nutrition coach, the insights found in this blog can lead to more successful nutrition programming.
+And if you want to learn about meal prepping, which wil add another dimension to this blog, follow the previous link.

 The Challenges of Successful Weight Loss